chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Naturally compatible behaviors

-The following network behaviors are naturally compatible with relaxed validation.
+The following system behaviors are naturally compatible with relaxed validation.

+## Compatible behaviors in the local network

-## Malware and threat domain filtering
+### Malware and threat domain filtering

 Certain DNS forwarders block access to domains associated with malware and other threats.
 Such threats rely on frequently changing domains, so these forwarders necessarily maintain an actively curated list of domains to block.
 To ensure that this service is not lost due to a cross-forwarder upgrade, the maintainers can simply add "resolver.arpa" to the list.

 This pattern has been deployed by Mozilla, with the domain "use-application-dns.net" {{MOZILLA-CANARY}}.

-## Service category restrictions
+### Service category restrictions

 Certain DNS forwarders may block access to domains based on the category of service provided by those domains, e.g. domains hosting services that are not appropriate for a work or school environment.
 As in the previous section, this requires an actively curated list of domains, because the set of domains that offer a given type of service is constantly changing.
 An actively managed blocking list can easily be revised to include "resolver.arpa".

-## Time of use restrictions
+### Time of use restrictions

 Certain networks may impose restrictions on the time or duration of use by certain users.
 This behavior is necessarily implemented below the DNS layer, because DNS-based blocking would be ineffective due to stub resolver caching, so it is not affected by changes in the DNS resolver.

 ## Upstream resolver services

-The forwarder's upstream resolver might provide additional services, such as query logging or filtering.
-These services are not affected by cross-forwarder upgrade.
-In special cases where the upstream resolver requires cooperation from a legacy forwarder (e.g. for marking certain queries), the upstream resolver can simply choose not to deploy DDR until all cooperating forwarders have been upgraded.
+The forwarder's upstream resolver might provide additional services, such as filtering.
+These services are generally independent of cross-forwarder upgrade, and hence naturally compatible.

+In special cases where the upstream resolver requires cooperation from a legacy forwarder (e.g. for marking certain queries), one solution is for the upstream resolver to choose not to deploy DDR until all cooperating forwarders have been upgraded.
+Alternatively, each legacy forwarder can block "resolver.arpa" as described above.

 # Privacy Considerations